library(papercheck)

 First, let’s use the over-inclusive search term.
 This will, by definition, have no false negatives, but further refining of your module will start to produce both false positives and negatives.

 You have to set up two files to match the module output.
-First, the sample of files to check.
+First, a

-Second, a table of the expected text matches.
-You can get this by
+table of the expected text matches.
+You can get this by filtering your

-filtering your ground truth table to just the rows that are true
+ground truth table to just the rows that are true positives (hand-coded

 ).